skilldrick/easyforth/index.markdown

     3 4 < 20 30 > or .
     3 4 < invert .

-The first line is the equivalent of `3 < 4 && 20 < 30` in a C-like language.
+The first line is the equivalent of `3 < 4 && 20 < 30` in a C-based language.
 The second line is the equivalent of `3 < 4 || 20 > 30`.
 The third line is the
 equivalent of `!(3 < 4)`.